chris-short/chrisshort.net/content/speaking/index.md

 Date: 2018-05-30
 [**Watch Now**](/video/what-the-military-taught-me-about-devops-toronto/)

 > Before DevOps was coined an entire branch of the US military was living by its core fundamentals.
 Visualizing work, flow, diversity, failing fast are all things that I practiced in the Air Force from 1999 to 2010.
-I’d like to share my lessons learned serving during this time.
-This talk will broaden people’s view of how DevOps can be implemented, why diversity matters in DevOps, and how fortunate we all are to have the problems we have today.
+I'd like to share my lessons learned serving during this time.
+This talk will broaden people's view of how DevOps can be implemented, why diversity matters in DevOps, and how fortunate we all are to have the problems we have today.

 Event: [DevOpsDays Toronto 2018](https://www.devopsdays.org/events/2018-toronto/program/chris-short/)